Onakomaiya/UserManager/README.md

 * Ensure that you've `node` installed on your PC.
 * Clone the repository by entering the command `git clone https://github.com/Onakomaiya/UserManager.git` in the terminal.
 * Navigate to the project folder using `cd UserManager` on your terminal (or command prompt)
-* After cloning, install the application's dependencies with the command `npm install`.
 * Create a `.env` file in your root directory and copy content from `.env.sample` file.
 Variables such as DB_URL (which must be a mongoDB URL) and PORT are defined in the .env file and it is essential you create this file before running the application.
 ```
 PORT=3000